Skip to main contentSkip to footer content

 Black History Month

 As we celebrate the beginning of Black History Month, I’d like to reflect on the significant role that African Americans have held in the fight for social justice in our nation, and throughout the world.
-But first, Dr. Frost and I would like to share a little about the origin of Black History Month, and the man who established this period of recognition and celebration, Dr. Carter G. Woodson:
+Below, you will find a video about the origin of Black History Month, and the man who established this period of recognition and celebration, Dr. Carter G. Woodson:

 While we focus on the history of Black achievement in the US during Black History Month, it is important to remember that there has been a long and important history of Pan-African conversations, coalitions, and activism for freedom and the full benefits of citizenship.
 As African Americans were influenced and catalyzed by decolonial and civil rights activism in the Caribbean, South America, and Africa, the activism for equality led by African Americans in the US served as a template and a guiding light to Africans in other parts of the world, and to other social justice movements that would emerge in this country and globally.